apidocsfordevs/venus-api/README.md

 ## Documentation
 Documentation is hosted by Postman at https://web.postman.co/collections/1901092-0dcf92c6-fb74-4982-94d9-704a02a39281?version=latest&workspace=a5196713-6bb2-4ae6-8b57-37aa01dcd703

+The documentation is only accessible by collaborators (people added to the Postman team).
+To gain access, speak to the dev manager for Venus.

 ## Requirements
 - Node.js 10+
 - MongoDB installed locally or Docker